Donald Carcieri: Re-election

-Carcieri won re-election in 2006.
+Carcieri narrowly won re-election in 2006.
 Rhode Island is one of 19 states that elects its governor and lieutenant governor separately rather than on a single party ticket; Carcieri faced his own Lieutenant Governor, Democrat Charles J. Fogarty, who was prevented, by term limits, from running again for the Lieutenant Governor position.

 2007 snowstorm

 One of the most controversial events of Carcieri's governorship occurred on December 13, 2007, when the state of Rhode Island experienced a storm which dumped about 10–12 inches of snow on the state at the time of the evening commute.
 It became known as the "December Debacle."
 On that day, Carcieri was in the Middle East and could not be contacted until the storm was over.
 As a result of the timing of the storm and of conflicts between various state agencies about who was responsible for emergency management during Carcieri's absence, there was inadequate snow clearance on major highways, causing gridlock long into the night and stranding several buses of schoolchildren in snowbanks for a number of hours.
 Widely criticized for blocking the Lieutenant Governor from taking charge in his absence, Carcieri admitted that his administration did "a poor job of communications" during the storm.
 However, he refused to answer questions concerning who would be in charge of the state in the event of his absence.
 Eventually a judge required Carcieri to release documents indicating his orders on the chain of command in such situations.